-Cost-Per-Hire: The Hidden Metric Driving Costs
+Cost-Per-Hire: The Hidden Metric Impacting Costs

 At its simplest, CPH = (Total Internal Recruiting Costs + Total External Recruiting Costs) ÷ Total Number of Hires